Frederick Mayer (spy): Hans Wijnberg

 Hans Wijnberg was born on November 28, 1922, in Amsterdam, the Netherlands.
-In 1939 Hans's father sent Wijnberg and his twin brother to the United States.
+In 1939 Hans's father sent Wijnberg and his twin brother (Louis*) to the United States.
 The boys stayed with their father's business partner and continued their education in Brooklyn Technical High School.
-In 1943 Wijnberg joined the United States Army.
-At about the same time his father, mother and younger brother, who stayed in the Netherlands were captured by the SS, and sent to the Auschwitz concentration camp.
-One day Wijnberg was approached by an officer, who said: "We understand you speak German, Dutch and English.
+In 1943 Hans and Louis Wijnberg joined the United States Army.
+At about the same time their father (Leonard), mother (Henriëtte) and younger brother (Robert), who stayed in the Netherlands were captured by the SS, and sent to the Auschwitz concentration camp.
+One day Hans Wijnberg was approached by an officer, who said: "We understand you speak German, Dutch and English.
 Would you like to help your country?"
 Without hesitation Hans responded: "Sure".